gryphonshafer/Quizzing-Rule-Book/content/rule_book/quiz_process.md

 3. Question text or remainder of question text

-A quizmaster may repeat or repeat as a paraphrase of any component of the question introduction for additional clarity.
+A quizmaster may repeat or repeat as a paraphrase any component of the question introduction for additional clarity.

 ## Types of Quizzes